 Definition

-A factory reset returns an ASIC miner's software configuration to its out-of-the-box defaults.
+Factory reset returns an ASIC miner's software configuration to its out-of-the-box defaults.
 It clears the pool configuration, custom passwords, static network settings, and any tuning changes, then reverts the unit to requesting an address over DHCP.
-It is a routine first step when you inherit a used miner, lose access credentials, or need a clean baseline before troubleshooting a configuration problem.
+It is a routine first step when you inherit a used miner, lose access credentials, or need a clean baseline before troubleshooting a configuration problem — and on our repair bench it is often the fastest way to rule software out before anyone reaches for a screwdriver.

 How it is triggered

-On most Antminer-class boards you power the unit on, then press and hold the physical reset button on the control board for roughly five seconds (some models specify a longer hold) until the status LEDs flash to acknowledge the reset.
-The miner reboots and requests a fresh DHCP lease, so its address will likely change.
-After a reset, IP Reporter or a network scan is the quickest way to find the unit again.
+On most Antminer-class machines you power the unit on, wait for it to finish booting, then press and hold the physical reset button on the control board for roughly five seconds (some models specify a longer hold, and on some units the IP Report button doubles as the reset trigger when held) until the status LEDs flash to acknowledge.
+The miner reboots with defaults and requests a fresh DHCP lease, so its address will likely change.
+After a reset, IP Reporter or a network scan is the quickest way to find the unit again; log in with the firmware's default credentials and re-enter your pool details.
+Timing matters more than people expect — pressing the button during early boot on some models does nothing or triggers a different behaviour, so let the unit come fully up first, and check your model's documented hold time rather than mashing the button.

 What it does and does not do

-A factory reset only rewrites configuration; it does not reinstall the operating system or repair a corrupted image.
-If the unit will not boot at all, you need SD card flashing or a full firmware flash, not a reset.
-Because a reset wipes your settings, restore them afterward from a config backup rather than re-entering each value by hand.
+A factory reset only rewrites configuration; it does not reinstall the operating system, repair a corrupted NAND image, or fix failing hardware.
+If the unit will not boot at all, you need SD card flashing or a full firmware flash, not a reset — on Zynq-based control boards the SD recovery path is selected with a jumper, while some newer control boards have no SD slot at all and need different recovery methods.
+Likewise, a reset will not cure a hashboard throwing chip errors, a dying fan, or a flaky PSU; those are hardware diagnoses.
+Think of the reset as clearing the miner's memory of your decisions, nothing more.
+Because it wipes your settings, restore them afterward from a config backup rather than re-entering each value by hand — especially on fleets, where hand-typed pool URLs are a classic source of silent misconfiguration.

 For the full procedure and model differences, see our guide on resetting a miner to factory settings.